See also this list of currently open calls.

 - Reports on tools and systems – short papers describing mature Semantic Web related tools and systems.
 These reports should be brief and pointed, indicating clearly the capabilities of the described tool or system.
 It is strongly encouraged, that the described tools or systems are free, open, and accessible on the Web.
 If this is not possible, then they have to be made available to the reviewers.
 For commercial tools and systems, exceptions can be arranged through the editors.
 These submissions will be reviewed along the following dimensions: (1) Quality, importance, and impact of the described tool or system (convincing evidence must be provided).
 (2) Clarity, illustration, and readability of the describing paper, which shall convey to the reader both the capabilities and the limitations of the tool.

-For alternative types of submissions, please contact the editors.
+For alternative types of submissions, please contact the editors-in-chief.

 Authors are requested to submit their manuscript electronically.
 To do so, request an account on this site (if you do not have one already), and after approval of the account, follow the Author Actions/Submit Manuscript menu item.
 Note that the manuscript should be uploaded as single PDF file including all tables and figures.
 There is also space for auxiliary files if required (e.g. responses to the reviews in the case of resubmissions).

 There are no strict guidelines for the formatting of manuscripts for submission.
 However, authors may choose to adhere to the preparation guidelines for accepted papers (see below).
 Authors should be aware that their submitted manuscript, together with reviews, will be made publicly available on the under review, respectively, the reviewed papers sections.

 Manuscripts of papers accepted for publication must be formatted according to the IOS Press templates.
 Hence, we recommend to use these templates from the very start.
 LaTex users are kindly requested to use the LaTeX template which at the same time is the preferred document format.
 MS Office and OpenOffice users may want to select the DOC template.